 The History of Royal Queensland Art Society, Brisbane Branch Inc.

-The Royal Queensland Art Society Inc is a not for profit organisation established in 1885, becoming an incorporated organisation in 2005 and the umbrella organisation for each of the 3 current branches, Brisbane, Gold Coast and Rockhampton.
+The Royal Queensland Art Society Inc is a not for profit organisation formally established in 1887, becoming an incorporated organisation in 2009 and the umbrella organisation for each of the 3 current branches, Brisbane, Gold Coast and Rockhampton.

 The RQAS Brisbane Branch, from its modernised and functional new premises on Petrie Terrace, continues to achieve the original objectives of the Art Society to encourage and promote the cultivation and appreciation of the fine arts of painting, sculpture, architecture and the artistic crafts.